wiredimpact/wired-impact-volunteer-management/README.txt

 == Changelog ==

+= 1.4.8 =
+* Fixed strange formatting in the Volunteer Opportunities block toolbar.
+* Upgraded build tools to use Webpack 5.
+* Tested up to WordPress 6.0.

 = 1.4.7 =
 * Fixed bug where users without the capability to edit other users were seeing instructions to edit volunteer notes.